 Young children love nothing more than running, hiding and being ‘captured’.
 Hide & Seek, Cops & Robbers, Duck, Duck Goose are all favourites for very young children.
 Move on a few years and there’s a plethora of choices.
 Snakes & ladders, Cluedo (who doesn’t love Professor Plum in the Library with the Candlestick) and everyone’s favourite Monopoly.
 Of course there are always card games too.

 Snap & Memory are great for for the younger children and the standard 54 card pack suits everyone.
+There’s also a great Guess Who I Am game, which suits the whole family.
 Card games have been around for years and as well as being compact, portable and suitable to play practically anywhere, (the staple entertainment of every family during the 70’s power cuts) they also teach a multitude of skills.

-So let’s not wait till Christmas to bring out the board games.
+During the Covid19 Lockdown, traditional games became the lifeline of households up and down the country, and we see no reason for the interest to subside.
+So let’s not wait till Christmas to bring out the board games, charades and karaoke.
 Sort out the snacks, clear the table and bring games night back to family night.
 You know it makes sense 🙂